WStr99/CNN-based-Synthetic-Aperture-Radar-Image-Classifier/README.md

 # CNN-based-Synthetic-Aperture-Radar-image-classifier
 This project focuses on detecting and classifying Soviet military vehicles in Synthetic Aperture Radar (SAR) images using the YOLOv8 object detection framework.
-The data originates from U.S. military satellite-based SAR systems and is annotated in PASCAL VOC format, which is converted to YOLO format for training.
+It is strained using the MSTAR dataset from U.S. military satellite-based SAR systems and is annotated in PASCAL VOC format, which is converted to YOLO format for training.

 The MSTAR dataset is a well-established benchmark for SAR-based target recognition, consisting of high-resolution radar images of ground vehicles under various configurations, depression angles, and conditions. https://www.sdms.afrl.af.mil/index.php?collection=mstar